scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 The phrase "technical debt" began as a metaphor asking to be taken seriously and has since been punished for the request.
 Real debt appears on a balance sheet, accrues interest at a stated rate, and eventually forces a reckoning.
 Technical debt appears nowhere, accrues interest at an unstated rate, and forces a reckoning principally by becoming an incident, at which point the accumulated liability is reclassified as bad luck.

 Its defining financial property is therefore not merely that it is expensive.
-It is a liability that has successfully avoided being one.
+It is a liability that has successfully avoided officially being labeled one.

 ### Further Unnecessary Mathematics